ARM-software/arm-trusted-firmware/docs/firmware-design.md

 ### Loading from a Firmware Image Package (FIP)

 The Firmware Image Package (FIP) driver can load images from a binary package on non-volatile platform storage.
-For the FVPs this is currently NOR FLASH.
+For the ARM development platforms, this is currently NOR FLASH.

-Bootloader images are loaded according to the platform policy as specified in `plat/<platform>/plat_io_storage.c`.
-For the FVPs this means the platform will attempt to load images from a Firmware Image Package located at the start of NOR FLASH0.
+Bootloader images are loaded according to the platform policy as specified by the function `plat_get_image_source()`.
+For the ARM development platforms, this means the platform will attempt to load images from a Firmware Image Package located at the start of NOR FLASH0.

-Currently the FVP's policy only allows loading of a known set of images.
+The ARM development platforms' policy is to only allow loading of a known set of images.
 The platform policy can be modified to allow additional images.

 11. Use of coherent memory in Trusted Firmware